Tien79/railroad-diagrams/live/doc/readme.md

 ## A basic example

-Here is a simple example of the three equivalent representation of a grammar 'chunck' which meaning is in 'current' language:
+Here is a simple example of the three equivalent representation of a grammar 'chunck' which meaning, in 'current' language, is:

 ```
 an expression is a sequence of term(s) separated by '+' sign.